Tiff and Tom's Rabbitry

 • The Value of Spaying/Neutering Rabbits

-When you purchase one of our rabbits we'll provide you with information on each of these topics giving you a place to begin the process of learning.
-We'll share with you the resources which have helped us most as we've been on this journey of learning.
-It's important to remember that we never come to the end of learning so staying on top of current information is an important part of caring for your rabbits over the many years of their life.
+All of our bunnies are sent to your home with printed information about many of these topics.
+However, it's important to remember that we never come to the end of learning so staying on top of current information is an important part of caring for your rabbits over the many years of their life.

 Call or Text: (951) 444-0194